rwilliaise/schmucks/README.md

 Adds little people that look vaguely like you.

 ## TODO
+- [x] Tabs will be created for each root
+  - [ ]
+  - [ ] Subtabs (hunter, gatherer, general) 6/29
+    - [ ] Subtabs should be on the bottom, and show a specialization icon from the registry 6/29
+    - [ ] Decide if the root node of the tree should be hidden (the actual tab node) 6/29
+    - [ ] Add specialization points
+      - [ ] Create specialization points per root
+        - [ ] Create advancements that give specialization points
+          - [ ] Use the advancement awards system to award points
+        - [ ] Also award points when a schmuck does a given task
+          - [ ] Kill a mob - 2 points
+          - [ ] Mine an ore/log - 1 point
+          - [ ] Smelt ore/food - 3 points
+          - [ ] Harvest crop - 1 points
+          - [ ] Brainstorm more
 - [ ] Import the gladiator specialization hat
     - [ ] Find way to make blockbench model an entity model instead of block/item
     - [ ] Create a future process for importing hats